You Can Have the Life You Want!

 Recovery in Motion believes in evidence-based treatment methods as well as 12-step programs.
 Alcoholics Anonymous created the original 12-step model now used in many forms of addiction recovery.
 Its founders determined that the support of other people recovering from addiction is without parallel.
 While you’re in treatment, you’ll be going to outside 12-step meetings, which will allow you to grow your support group, and you’ll hear a message of hope.
 These meetings are where you can gain from the experience, strength and hope from others who have been sober for years.

-Recovery in Motion serves the people of Tucson and Phoenix, Arizona, as well as those from different parts of the country.
+Recovery in Motion serves the people of Tucson, Arizona, as well as those from different parts of the country.
 If you’re from San Diego, Chicago or anywhere else, Recovery in Motion provides you with the perfect location to begin a life in sobriety.
 Call today at (866) 418-1070 to find out more information about beginning a new life in our recovery programs.